bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 In Aspirant movement between places should be measured in time, not distance.
 So a place might be a days travel, or 4 days travel, from where you are.

 #### Segment Danger
 Each route will have a rating between 1-6 for danger.
-When traveling it the GM should secretly roll for 2 6 sided dice to see what sorts of events the characters will experience.
-For each dice that comes up with at least the danger rating the players experience a dangerous encounter.
-This can either be their [[#Night Encounter]] or [[#Route Encounter]], or, if both dice roll dangerous both encounters will be dangerous.
+When traveling the GM should secretly roll 2 6 sided dice to see what sorts of events the characters will experience.
+For each dice that comes up with less than or equal to the danger rating the players experience a dangerous encounter.
+This can either be their [[#Night Encounter]] or [[#Route Encounter]], or, if both dice roll dangerous, both encounters will be dangerous.

 > A route has a danger rating of 3.
-The GM secretly rolls a 2 and a 4, they decide the players will have a dangerous night encounter and a normal route encounter.
+The GM secretly rolls a 2 and a 4, this means one dangerous encounter and one normal, they decide the players will have a dangerous night encounter and a normal route encounter.

 #### Segment Modifiers
 Some travel segments will have specific modifiers.